BHFock/git-cl/README.md

 - Work on multiple features on a single branch
 - Stage and commit changes by intent
 - Stash changelists and resume work later
+- Create a new branch directly from a changelist
 - Local-only metadata (`.git/cl.json`)
 - Simple CLI: `git cl <command>`